-CROSS-REF You can find more information about web crawlers, spiders, and robots in Chapter 14.
+CROSS-REF You can find more information about web crawlers, spiders, and robots in Chapter 18.

 The process of collecting information about web pages is performed by an agent called a crawler, spider, or robot.
-The crawler literally looks at every URL on the Web, and collects key words and phrases on each page, which are then included in the database that powers a search engine.
-Considering that the number of sites on the Web went over 100 million some time ago and is increasing by more than 1.5 million sites each month, that's like your brain cataloging every single word you read, so that when you need to know something, you think of that word and every reference to it comes to mind.
+The crawler literally looks at every URL on the Web that's not blocked from it and collects key words and phrases on each page, which are then included in the database that powers a search engine.
+Considering that the number of sites on the Web exceeded 100 million some time ago and is increasing by more than 1.5 million sites each month, that's like your brain cataloging every single word you read, so that when you need to know something, you think of that word and every reference to it comes to mind.

-In a word . . . overwhelming.
+In a word ... overwhelming.